How to get to Jyväskylä

 What to bring

-There is no need to bring sheets, blankets or kitchenware because the basic kitchenware, sheets, a blanket and a pillow are included in apartments.
+There is no need to bring sheets or blankets because sheets, a blanket and a pillow are included in apartments.
+Some of the apartments may also include basic kitchenware but this is not guaranteed.
 The students need a cable to connect to the Internet from their apartment.
 The correct type of cable is CAT5 RJ-45 unshielded twisted pair (UTP) cable.
-Also CAT5e and CAT6 cables can be used
+Also CAT5e and CAT6 cables can be used.

 We recommend you take something warm (a pullover/cardigan) to put under your regular summer jacket.
 Then again, the weather might even be sunny and very warm, you never know.